MAhmedSid/MAhmedSid/README.md

 <p>
 🎯 GOAL:

-Now, I’m eager to contribute to complex, real world projects that demand scalable architecture, thoughtful engineering, and creative problem solving.
+I contribute to complex, real world projects that demand scalable architecture, thoughtful engineering, and creative problem solving.
 My goal is to continuously push my technical skills by tackling challenging products that help me grow into a well rounded software developer.

 I believe technology is about more than writing code, it's about solving problems, improving user experience, and creating value.
 That's why I always focus on growing my skills through courses, research, and hands on practice with new tools.